QuantEcon/book-networks-public/code_book/ch_intro.md

 countries = ch1_data["adjacency_matrix_2019"]["countries"]
 ```

-Here we will use the quantecon_book_networks package to convert the adjacency matrix into a networkx graph object.
+Here we will use the quantecon_book_networks package to convert the adjacency matrix into a NetworkX graph object.

 ```{code-cell}
 G = qbn_io.adjacency_matrix_to_graph(Z_visual, countries, tol=0.03)